-- Continuous dialogue as part of normal business and in addition Supplier Days event. - Environmental and ethical requirements included in general terms and conditions.

-Students, universities and research institutes

-- Student cooperation in the form of trainee and thesis work opportunities. - Cooperation in different kinds of research programs with universities and research institutes.
+Customers Personnel Suppliers and • Continuous dialogue as • There are multiple channels subcontractors Continuous dialogue as part part of normal business for employee dialogue, of normal business and in and in addition customer for example employee addition Supplier Days event.
+Environmental and ethical satisfaction indicators and satisfaction survey and requirements included in surveys. various feed back channels. general terms and conditions.
+Students, universities and research institutes Student cooperation in the form of trainee and thesis work opportunities.
+Cooperation in different kinds of research programs with universities and research institutes.
+Shareholders • This annual report is one way of providing information on Konecranes' corporate responsibility performance and actions for investors and engaging in dialogue.

-Shareholders

-This annual report is one way of providing information on Konecranes' corporate responsibility performance and actions for investors and engaging in dialogue.
 There are also many other stakeholder groups, such as local communities, authorities, media, interest groups, trade unions and non-governmental organizations, with which we use multiple channels for dialogue.